Nicolas Batum

-Nicolas Madelin Victor Andre Batum (/ˈniːkoʊlə bəˈtuːm/ NEE-koh-lə-_-bə-TOOM; born 14 December 1988) is a French professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
-He is also a member of the French national team and earned a silver medal in the 2020 Summer Olympics in Tokyo and in the 2024 Summer Olympics in Paris.
+Nicolas Madelin Victor Andre Batum (/ˈniːkoʊlə bəˈtuːm/ NEE-koh-lə-_-bə-TOOM; born 14 December 1988) is a French former professional basketball player.
+He also represented the French national team and earned a silver medal in the 2020 Summer Olympics in Tokyo and in the 2024 Summer Olympics in Paris.
+In the National Basketball Association (NBA), Batum played for the Portland Trail Blazers, Charlotte Hornets, Los Angeles Clippers, and Philadelphia 76ers.

 Early life

 Batum was born in Lisieux, in the Calvados department, to a French mother and a father of Cameroonian origin.
 His father, Richard, was a professional basketball player in France.
 Richard died during a game in 1991 after suffering an aneurysm.
 Nicolas, at only 2 1/2 years old, and his mother were in the crowd to witness Richard's death.

 Recruiting

 Batum delivered an impressive performance at the 2007 Nike Hoop Summit scoring 23 points (9/13 FG, 3/5 for 3 pointers) in 28 minutes.
 He also grabbed four rebounds and recorded four steals.

 As a youngster, Nicolas Batum was considered one of the most talented young players in Europe, as he was ranked #17 among international players born in 1988, by the scouting website DraftExpress.com at the time he entered the 2008 NBA draft.